 In some cases, a broken eye socket may just need conservative treatment.
 However, surgery may be required for more complex fractures.
 Fractured eye socket surgery can take at least several weeks to recover from.

 There are two potential heads of claim when making a personal injury claim.
 General damages relate to the physical and psychological pain and suffering caused, as well as the decline in your quality of life.
 Special damages, on the other hand, relate to the financial losses caused by the injury.
-This that you may be able to claim for things like:

 In order to make a successful personal injury claim, it’s important to show that your injury was caused by the negligence of a third party.
 Negligence is where someone breaches their duty of care towards you.
 This section will provide examples of negligence to better illustrate why you may be justified in making a claim.